ufozone/ha-zcs-mower/README.md

   * **Standard plan:** A good value is 1800 seconds.
   * **+Infinity plan:** A good value is 300 seconds.

+* **Re-generate client key:** Regeneration is only recommended if authentication is no longer possible (see [Debugging](#debugging)) and the state of the lawn mowers can no longer be retrieved.

+    **:information_source: Please note** that regenerating will not bring any improvement if the monthly data volume has reached or the Connect expiration date has exceeded.

 ## Available components